gbdev/pandocs/src/CGB_Registers.md

 - **DMG compatibility mode**: `0` = Disabled (full CGB mode, for regular CGB cartridges), `1` = Enabled (for DMG only cartridges)

-#### Bit 3 and "PGB mode"
+#### PGB mode

+:::tip Research needed

-It has been speculated based on leaked documents that setting bit 3 is related to a special mode called "PGB" for controlling the LCD externally.
+It has been speculated that setting bit 3 is related to a special mode called "PGB" for controlling the LCD externally.
 However, this has not been independently verified.

-:::tip Research needed

-Bit 3 and the "PGB mode" are not well researched or documented yet, any help is welcome!
+This mode is not well researched nor documented yet, you are welcome to help [here!](https://github.com/gbdev/pandocs/issues/581)

 :::